OfTheNoseClan/Touhou-Fonts-File-Archive/(03) TasoFro Spinoffs/(14.5)/README.md

 **Urban Legend in Limbo**
   - Font name:
 Artiste 2 Regular
+  - Forger:
+Broderbund
-  - Foundry:
+  - Forgery of:
-Bay Animation
+Unknown
   - Other notes:
-A “rise” warp effect was applied.
+Text was heavily edited.

 ---